 Time to lay my cards on the table with this series of essays.
 I think that Conway Twitty was one of those “projects,” and here’s why.

 First, a premise: Twitty’s doppelganger, Elvis Presley, was a project.
 I won’t make the case here.
 That has been done well enough elsewhere.

 Second, my reasons for finding red flags on Twitty:

 - His birth year of 1933.
 (Sure, someone had to be born that year; but this date shows up way too frequently with people in the cabal.)

 - The strange and incompatible stories around Twitty’s stage name.

 - His actual name.
-He was named (by his great-uncle, per Wikipedia) after the silent movie actor Harold Lloyd, and our own Keven S. has shown that Lloyd was deep in the Masonic muck.
-Miles Mathis also ties the Jenkins family to the peerage.
+He was named (by his great-uncle, per Wikipedia) after the silent movie actor Harold Lloyd, and our own Kevin S. has shown that Lloyd was deep in the Masonic muck.

 - I am invoking the Zal Rule twice over …

 First, we find have the musical/movie Bye Bye Birdie, which highlights Conway Twitty, albeit less obviously than Elvis Presley.

 Second, Conway Twitty has been reintroduced to a whole new generation of Americans through the show Family Guy.
 (I don’t have to make the case that Family Guy is a tool of the Powers, do I?
 I think we can stipulate to that.
 OK, one clue—Seth MacFarlane was one of the celebrities who missed his flight on 9/11.
 Case closed.)